Best starting points

 Is OPH saying the universe is literally a simulation?

-OPH says reality is fundamentally an observer-consistent information process.
+OPH says reality is fundamentally an observer-based fixed-point consensus process.
 It does not require a cartoon external coder or a conventional videogame-style simulator.

 Why connect simulation theory to a theory of everything?

-Because OPH tries to turn the simulation-theory intuition into a full physics program that reaches quantum mechanics, relativity, gauge structure, and particle physics.
+Because OPH tries to turn the simulation-theory intuition into a full physics program that reaches the effective quantum description, relativity, gauge structure, and particle physics.

 What does physics unification mean here?

-It means OPH claims one observer-consistency framework underlies quantum mechanics, gravity, the Standard Model, and the broader theory-of-everything closure.
+It means OPH uses one quantum-algebraic observer-consistency basis to recover the effective quantum description, gravity, the Standard Model, and the broader theory-of-everything closure.

 Where should a skeptical reader start?